The note is written before the shift ends.

 Eleven drafts.
 Eleven signed.
 Zero unattested.

-The DON opens the admin dashboard at handoff.
-Eleven drafts from the shift, eleven signed by a licensed clinician, zero unattested.
+The RCD or DON opens the admin dashboard at handoff.
+Eleven drafts from the shift, eleven signed by a licensed nurse, zero unattested.
 The incident packet is already queued for the 8am review, with time of event and notification chain populated.

 Interruptions, corrections, call bells, half-sentences.
-CareTrace pulls the signed §87211 out of the way it actually gets said.
+CareTrace pulls the signed Title 22 §87211 out of the way it actually gets said.

 Raw floor audio